cagilalsac/ProductsMVC/README.md

     - Run:
       add-migration v2
       update-database
-    - For Rider, use the UI as described in JetBrains documentation.
+    - For Rider, you can use the UI as described in JetBrains documentation, or from the terminal
+      Run:
+      dotnet ef migrations add v2
+      dotnet ef database update -p APP -s MVC

 38. Under Models folder of the APP Project, create the ProductRequest class:
     https://github.com/cagilalsac/ProductsMVC/tree/master/APP/Models/ProductRequest.cs